-There are so many reasons to revamp your home with a new office or study.
+Today, with the number of people working virtually, there are tons of reasons to update your home by creating an office or study.
 If you have an underutilized spare bedroom or a formal space that’s rarely occupied, perhaps you’ll get more enjoyment out of having a dedicated space for work or reflection.
-For empty nesters, turning a teen’s bedroom into usable space could give you a fresh start on this new phase in your life.
-So what are you waiting for?
-It’s time to touch base with an interior designer and reward yourself with a new space!
+For empty nesters, turning a teen’s bedroom into a usable space could give you a fresh start on this new phase in your life.
+Need separation from working remotely and family affairs?
+Create this separate are to ensure your functioning at your best!
+So, what are you waiting for?
+Let’s get to creating that new space!

-To get started with planning, consider these components of the well-designed home office:
+To get started with planning, consider these components of a well-designed home office:

 One of the joys of working at home — whether you are a full-time freelancer or just have a flex day or two each month — is that you get to create a space that is all about you.
 You can “just say no” to boring institutional furniture and lighting and instead focus on the things that give you energy and joy.
 This means the freedom to fill some space on your bookshelves with your favorite collectibles or painting the walls any color you like.
 Choose a palette and theme that energizes you and excites you as you start your day.
 Purchase that awesome desk that exudes your personality and taste.
 Create motivational vignettes with accessories or artwork.
 The options are endless!